DSharpPlus/DSharpPlus/docs/articles/commands_next/intro.md

 removing the need to manually parse and convert the arguments yourself.

 We'll do one more to drive the point home.
-Head back to our old `GreetCommand` method, remove our `name` parameter, and replace it with a new parameter of type @DSharpPlus.Entities.DiscordMember named `member`.
+Head back to our old `GreetCommand` method, remove our `name` parameter, and replace it with a new parameter of type `DiscordMember` named `member`.

 ```cs
 public async Task GreetCommand(CommandContext ctx, DiscordMember member)
 ```

-Then modify the response to mention the provided member with the @DSharpPlus.Entities.DiscordUser.Mention property on
+Then modify the response to mention the provided member with the `DiscordUser.Mention` property on `DiscordMember`.
-@DSharpPlus.Entities.DiscordMember.

 ```cs
 public async Task GreetCommand(CommandContext ctx, DiscordMember member)